fusionpbx/fusionpbx-docs/source/applications/conference_center.rst

 Conference Centers are a group of conference rooms.
 They can be organized by cost center, geographically, or other criteria.

-.. note::  For basic conferencing use Apps -> Conferences

 .. image:: ../_static/images/fusionpbx_conference_center.jpg